 Born and educated in Great Britain, graduating from the Royal College of Art in 1966, I exhibited my sculpture in Europe, The United States and Japan before moving to The United States in 1968.
 I have taught at The Philadelphia College of Art, The University of Iowa, and The University of Kentucky, retiring from The University of Cincinnati in 2001.

-I like to work with interested artists and students installing sculpture exhibitions on the internet, where we can meet for online production and discussion, and would enjoy hearing from anyone with similar interests.
-As caretaker of DAAP, the first ActiveWorlds® zone dedicated to virtual sculpture on line, I can offer anyone interested the opportunity to display work in this site.
+As caretaker of DAAP, the first ActiveWorlds® zone dedicated to presenting virtual sculpture on line, I have enjoyed working with interested artists and students installing sculpture exhibitions on the internet, where we can meet for online production and discussion, and would appreciate hearing from anyone with similar interests.

 London is a page showing my early post graduate and professional work in London beginning in 1964.

-New York is a page showing the work I produced in New York City during my First visit in the summer of 1966, and from 1968-70 while I maintained a studio in Soho, Manhattan.
+New York shows the work I produced in New York City during my First visit in the summer of 1966, and from 1968-70 while I maintained a studio in Soho, Manhattan.

 Moire Screens illustrates my use of a moiré pattern in images, sculptures and computer generated models.